wp-plugins/sp-client-document-manager/readme.txt

 = I get an imagemagick error when creating thumbnails of pdf and psd's =

 Imagemagick is a 3rd party plugin you are responsible for, it needs to be downloaded and installed on your server but more importantly, it needs to be compiled into php.
 Your server admin should be able to handle that, we do not support imagemagick installations.

+= Do you offer capabilities for user roles? =

+* sp_cdm = You need this role to view the plugin, this is a very minimal role.
+You can view files, edit and delete.
+* sp_cdm_settings = edit settings as well as enable any premium plugin features (in the future we will break premium features into their own roles, just getting started here)
+* sp_cdm_vendors = Show vendors tab
+* sp_cdm_projects = Show projects tab
+* sp_cdm_uploader = Use the uploader (add files)

 == Screenshots ==